American Psycho

-American Psycho is a novel by Bret Easton Ellis, published in 1991.
-The story is told in the first person by Patrick Bateman, a wealthy, narcissistic, vain Manhattan investment banker who supposedly lives a double life as a serial killer.
+American Psycho is a horror novel by American writer Bret Easton Ellis, published in 1991.
+The story is told in the first-person by Patrick Bateman, a wealthy, narcissistic, and vain Manhattan investment banker who lives a double life as a serial killer.
 Alison Kelly of The Observer notes that while "some countries [deem it] so potentially disturbing that it can only be sold shrink-wrapped", "critics rave about it" and "academics revel in its transgressive and postmodern qualities".

 A film adaptation starring Christian Bale as Patrick Bateman was released in 2000 to generally favorable reviews.
 Producers David Johnson and Jesse Singer developed a musical adaptation for Broadway.
 The musical premiered at the Almeida Theatre, London in December 2013.

+The book has garnered notoriety for its graphic violence and has led to it being censored in multiple countries.

 Development

+Title

+In an interview with November Magazine's Emmanuel Olunkwa, Ellis notes that, while on a visit to a multiplex during the mid-1980s, the theater's marquee simply read out "American Psycho"; this was because titles of American Anthem and Psycho III would not properly fit on it.
+Ellis remarks, "When I saw that, I said, 'Boom!'
+That’s the title of what I'm working on now."